-Through their monthly meetings, the GSA also gathers input about departmental decisions that concern graduate students, such as requests for new technology (e.g., computers, printers, scanners) and policies/procedures for the Graduate Lab, which is a dedicated work space shared by all graduate students.
-GSA officers, who are elected each year, administer the association, while opportunities to serve on event planning committees are available to all members.
+Through their monthly meetings, the AHGSA also gathers input about departmental decisions that concern graduate students, such as requests for new technology (e.g., computers, printers, scanners) and policies/procedures for the Graduate Lab, which is a dedicated work space shared by all graduate students.
+AHGSA officers, who are elected each year, administer the association, while opportunities to serve on event planning committees are available to all members.

 Current Graduate Students

 Andrea is recently served as aCuratorial Fellow at the Albright-Knox Art Gallery in Buffalo, New York.
 She is also a PhD candidate with a focus on modern and contemporary art.
 In her dissertation, she examines the relationship between the artwork and pedagogy of Josef Albers, a twentieth-century German-born American artist and teacher.
 Her area of specialization is twentieth-century painting, with a special interest in theories of color, modernism, and the relationship between art history and adjacent humanities disciplines including philosophy.
 In her role as Curatorial Fellow at the Albright-Knox Art Gallery, she has curated The Swindle: Art Between Seeing and Believing and was the co-organizer of We Wanted a Revolution: Black Radical Women, 1965-85, a traveling exhibition curated by the Brooklyn Museum.
 She is also the primary contributing author to the museum’s forthcoming collection handbook and assists with various additional writing and research projects in support of the curatorial department.
 Among many awards and grants, Andrea was the recipient of a five-year doctoral fellowship awarded by the Southern Regional Education Board from 2012-2017.